QUASAR

 Minimum requirements:

-To download QUASAR, either download the repository at https://github.com/quasar-gfx/QUASAR as a .zip file, or clone the repository using git:
+To download QUASAR, clone the repository at https://github.com/quasar-gfx/QUASAR using git:

 git clone https://github.com/quasar-gfx/QUASAR